Threads of Life: Background

-Shadows Fall finished their contract on Century Media after the release of Fallout from the War, and signed with Atlantic Records for this release.
+Shadows Fall signed with Atlantic Records for this release marking their major label debut.
 The album was released outside of the U.S. through Roadrunner Records.
 This is the band's only album with these two record labels.
 The ballad "Another Hero Lost," was inspired by the death of Brian Fair's cousin, who was stationed in Iraq.

 Recording

 The band entered the studio during September 2006, to begin recording the album.
 It was recorded at Dave Grohl's Studio 606 in Northridge, a community located in Los Angeles, California.
 The band overwrote for this album, and ended up bringing thirteen songs to the studio.
 According to Brian Fair, this was the first time the band had more than enough material for a record.
-Threads of Life was the first, and only, Shadows Fall album to be produced by Nick Raskulinecz, known for working with Foo Fighters and Velvet Revolver.
+Threads of Life was the first and only Shadows Fall album to be produced by Nick Raskulinecz, known for working with Foo Fighters and Velvet Revolver.
 Raskulinecz grew up listening to thrash metal, according to Fair, and thus fit well with the sound the band was looking to create.
 The deviation from Zeuss, who has produced most of the band's albums, was explained by bassist Paul Romanko in an interview:

 When Zeuss and I talked and we just kind of came to the conclusion that it was time to pull someone else in.
 We kind of felt like the idea’s pool had kind of dried up a little bit, we were finishing each other’s sentences.

 The album was still mixed by Zeuss, allowing for some familiarity, and Romanko notes that it was Zeuss himself who originally suggested the change.

 The label, Atlantic Records, had no influence musically on the album.
 The label did not hear the album until after it was mastered.
 In regards to the overall recording process, Fair commented, "We didn’t write a safe record."